abhinandanchaudhury/embl/embl-databrowser/README.md

 Below you will find some information on how to perform common tasks.<br>

-To start the express server run
+Information:
-1. Expected node version to be greater than 6, > 8 is recommended.
+1. Expected node version installed to be greater than 6, > 8 is recommended.
 2. Install dependencies by running npm install
 3. npm start or yarn start - to start the express server (yarn to be installed globally).
 2. To run unit test run yarn test (ALL test cases are not covered due to lack of time).